 Is A Substance Abuse Counselor Right For Me?

-Group therapy is the other option when it comes to getting the treatment that you need.
-With this type of therapy, you will be in a setting with some other people who are also struggling with substance abuse.
-They may all be addicted to the same type of substance (alcohol, illegal drugs, prescription drugs, etc.) or they may all be substance abusers in different ways.
-This type of therapy allows you to get and give support because each person in the group understands what the other people are going through and how the recovery process feels.
+Group therapy may be another option when it comes to getting treatment for substance use disorder.
+Also used with other disorders such as eating disorders or obsessive compulsive disorder, in group therapy you’ll generally be in a setting with other people who are also experiencing problems with substance use that you are.
+Group sessions may allow you to get and give support because each person in the group typically understands what the others are going through and how the recovery process feels.

-Quitting any kind of addictive substance can be extremely difficult.
-But it can also be a dangerous process if you're not careful.
-The most important thing that you should do is speak with your doctor about your addiction and your plan to quit before you do.
-Your doctor is there to help you, and they are going to assist you with quitting, even if you are doing something illegal.
-They can prescribe you medications that help with the detoxification process and can even prescribe things that will make the drug or alcohol that you are taking less desirable to you in the first place.
+Quitting any kind of addictive substance can be difficult.
+It can also be a dangerous process if you're not careful.
+The most important thing that you should do may be to speak with your doctor about your plan to quit before you implement it.
+A medical professional may prescribe you medications that can help with the detoxification process.

-Detoxification can be extremely difficult, and it can be dangerous if you are not careful about it.
-Talking with a medical professional is the best and first step you should make because of the danger associated with it.
-Stopping anything that you are addicted to without supervision or a gradual weaning process (which is impossible to do properly in a home setting) is very dangerous because it causes a shock to your system.
-With medical intervention, you can get through the detox much easier and more safely.
+Stopping anything that you may be addicted to without supervision or a gradual weaning process (which is usually impossible to do properly in a home setting) can be dangerous because it may cause a shock to your system.
+With medical intervention, you will likely get through the detox process much easier and more safely.

-Therapy is an important step to make along the way as well.
-You want to make sure that you have someone to talk to about what you're experiencing and how it's affecting you.
-Whether you decide to go with individual therapy or group therapy, you're going to get a lot of benefits from having someone to talk to.
-Talking with your family and friends can help as well, but often they don't understand what you're going through and can't help you when you're struggling.
-Though they mean well and want to be there for you, it's difficult to explain what's happening to someone who has never been there.
+Seeking therapy can be an important step to take along the way as well.
+You generally want to make sure that you have someone to talk to about what you're experiencing and how it's affecting you.
+Whether you decide to go with individual therapy or group therapy, there can be many benefits of having someone to talk to.
+Talking with your family and friends can help as well, but often, they may not understand what you're going through and may not be able to provide you with adequate help.
+Though they may mean well and want to be there for you, they might lack the professional distance and know-how to assist you with the recovery process.

 Some medications can help you with the process of quitting as well.
-These medications, as we mentioned, make the detox process much easier.
-They also help you better resist the temptation to relapse and use again.
-Unfortunately, these prescription medications can't be used forever, and you will eventually need to make it without them.
-Also, it's important to be careful if you are already addicted to medication because the potential for addiction to the new medication is also there.
+These medications usually make the detox process much easier.
+They can also help you better resist the temptation to relapse and use again.
+These prescription medications normally can't be used forever, though, and you may eventually need to live without them.
+Also, it can be important to be careful if you are already addicted to medication because the potential for addiction to the new medication may exist.
 Your doctor may not want to test your strength by prescribing anything new.

-When everything is done, you'll have stopped drinking and using drugs entirely.
-The important thing is to make sure you stay on that path.
-If you've gone through the process of detoxification and quitting it's important that you do not return to drinking or any kind of drugs.
-Recreational use of any of them should be entirely off limits.
-This can be difficult for someone who started out using alcohol as a social thing as it means finding new ways to interact with friends and peers.
-Making sure you stay away from the things you were once addicted to is crucial for your overall health.
+When the process is over, you'll generally have stopped using the substance entirely.
+The important thing is usually to make sure you stay on that path.
+If you've gone through the process of detoxification and quitting, it can be vital that you do not return to drinking or consuming any kind of drugs.
+Recreational use of any of these should generally be avoided.
+This can be difficult for someone who started out using alcohol or drugs as a social aid, as it may mean finding new ways to interact with friends and peers.
+Still, making sure you stay away from the things you were once addicted to may be important for your overall health.

 Why You Should Quit

-Quitting seems like quite a struggle, and it can be extremely difficult to push yourself through, so why would you even want to quit?
-Well, the truth is that there are plenty of reasons that you should want to quit.
-First, there are many ways that substance abuse has likely affected your relationships with friends and family and it has probably changed the way that you can work as well.
-Substance abuse generally affects just about every area of your life and can cause damage to just about any part of your body as well.
+When it comes to substance use, quitting can seem like quite a challenge.
+You may ask yourself why you would even want to quit in the first place.
+The truth is that there may be plenty of valid reasons to quit using a particular substance.
+First, there may be many ways that substance use has affected your relationships with friends and family, and it might have changed the way that you perform at your job as well.
+Substance use generally affects just about every area of life, including your physical health.

-Misusing drugs can increase your risk for heart disease, heart attack, stroke, high blood pressure, psychosis, and death.
-All of these things occur after just a single use of drugs.
-As you continue to use, however, you increase your risk for things like heart disease, lung disease, cancer, mental illness, hepatitis and a whole lot more.
-Using needles increases your risk for things like HIV and AIDS.
-No matter what type of drugs you use you can suffer extreme consequences and could even die as a result.
-That's a good reason for you to avoid using at all.
+Misusing drugs can increase your risk for heart disease, heart attack, stroke, high blood pressure, psychosis, and even death.
+In some cases, these negative effects can occur after just a single use.
+As you continue to use, you often increase your risk for conditions like heart disease, lung disease, cancer, mental illness, hepatitis, and more.
+Using needles may increase your risk for diseases like HIV and AIDS.
+No matter what type of substances you use, though, you can suffer extreme consequences and could even die as a result.
+That may be a good reason for you to avoid using substances at all.